A working draft because it is an open question.

 Initiated: November 2015

-Space and time, the Power of Two: Of course, thousands of scholarly books and articles have been written about this subject.
-At no time in our history has space and time been interpreted within a model of the universe that uses base-2 exponential notation (exponentiation) starting at the Planck Length and Planck Time.
-Such a progression of doublings renders a most remarkable fact — there are somewhere just over 200 base-2 notations (clusters, groups, sets, steps, etcetera) from the smallest to the largest possible measurements of a length and from the beginning of time to this present moment.
+Space and time, the Power of Two: Of course, thousands of scholarly books and articles have been written about the subject.
+Yet, at no time in our history has space and time been interpreted within a model of the universe that applies base-2 exponential notation (exponentiation) to the Planck base units, particularly Length, Time, Mass and Charge.
+Such a progression of doublings renders a most remarkable fact — there are just over 202 base-2 notations (clusters, doublings, groups, sets, steps, etcetera) from the smallest to the largest possible measurements of a length and from the beginning of time to this present moment.

 It is a simple mathematical and logical calculation.
 The results seem quite impossible and rather illogical, but on its most simple surface, results are results.